Minoxidil treatment for hair loss

 Regaine for Women Regular Strength (2%) was shown to “stabilise” hair loss in 88% of women who used it every day for 48 weeks.
 This means that they experienced a halt in hair loss and/or hair regrowth.

 The key thing to bear in mind when using Minoxidil is that any positive effects upon hair loss will be reserved once you stop treatment.
-Typically, hair loss will resume as normal after 3-4 months of ceasing treatment with Minoxidil.
+Typically, hair loss will resume as normal after three to four months of ceasing treatment with Minoxidil.
 For this reason, Minoxidil should not be thought of as a hair loss cure, but as a temporary solution.

 It’s also important to remember that this type of hair loss treatment will not work for everyone.
 Regaine Extra Strength states in its Patient Information leaflet that it should be used by men aged 18-65, and that it is most likely to be effective in people who fall into the following categories:

 - Men with hair loss or thinning only on the top of the scalp